 One of the Company's competitive strengths is the breadth and quality of the suppliers whose products the Company distributes.
 However, sales of products and services from one of the Company's suppliers, IBM, accounted for approximately 12% of the Company's consolidated sales in fiscal year 2011.
 Management expects IBM products and services to continue to account for roughly a similar percentage of the Company's consolidated sales in fiscal year 2012.
 The Company's contracts with its suppliers, including those with IBM, vary in duration and are generally terminable by either party at will upon notice.
-To the extent IBM or other primary suppliers significantly reduce their volume of business with the Company's business and relationships with its customers could be materially and adversely affected because its customers depend on the Company's distribution of electronic components and computer products from the industry's leading suppliers.
+To the extent IBM or other primary suppliers significantly reduce their volume of business with the Company in the future, because of a product shortage, an unwillingness to do business with Avnet or otherwise, the Company's business and relationships with its customers could be materially and adversely affected because its customers depend on the Company's distribution of electronic components and computer products from the industry's leading suppliers.
 In addition, to the extent that any of the Company's key suppliers modify the terms of their contracts including, without limitation, the terms regarding price protection, rights of return, rebates or other terms that protect the Company's gross margins, it could materially and adversely affect the Company's results of operations, financial condition or liquidity.